usnistgov/800-63-3/sp800-63b/sec4_aal.md

 Authentication Assurance Level 3 requires the use of one of two kinds of hardware devices:

-* Multi-Factor Cryptographic Device
+* Multi-factor Cryptographic Device
-* Single-Factor Cryptographic Device used in conjunction with Memorized Secret
+* Single-factor Cryptographic Device used in conjunction with Memorized Secret

 #### 4.3.2.
 Authenticator and Verifier Requirements